 8 Smith’s NurseryBensonSee on map

-Smith's Nursery opens in mid-September for pumpkin picking, goat walks, hayrides, hikes and fishing.
+Smith's Nursery offers pumpkin picking, goat walks, hayrides and more in the fall.
 Plus, there’s a farm stand.
 During its annual Fall Festival, visitors are treated to bluegrass and folk music, storytelling and pumpkin painting.

 9 Vollmer Farm

 On fall weekends, Vollmer Farm’s Back Forty Playground opens and the fun really begins.
 A Great Pumpkin Jump trampoline, a 100-foot underground slide, hayrides and a kids' zip line are just a few activities the family can enjoy, in addition to pumpkin picking.

 10 Rural Hill's Amazing Maize Maze

 10 Rural Hill's Amazing Maize MazeHuntersvilleSee on map